32 Things to Do in Huatulco in 2026

 As with anywhere else in nature, we are there to observe, not to disturb.
 Please don’t touch, handle, or break sea life of any form.

-This includes seashells!
-While a common souvenir to collect or buy, taking seashells from the beach is very damaging to the ecosystem of the ocean.
+This includes seashells and sand!
+While a common souvenir to collect or buy, it’s still harmful.
+Taking seashells from the beach is very damaging to the ecosystem of the ocean.
 So much so that every year, we have to manually return seashells to the beaches!

 In Huatulco, if you are caught flying with anything from the beaches, including shells they will be confiscated and the Huatulco airport returns them to the beaches.
 Even though things made from shells are available for sale at many shops in town, it is not a sustainable practice.